thucvinguyen/final-be/README.md

 ## Meals

-As a user, I can log my meals, including details such as name, calories, protein, carbs, and fats.
+As a user, I can log my meals, including details such as name and calories.
 As a user, I can view my meal history to track my nutrition intake over time.
 As a user, I can edit the details of a meal, such as name or nutrition content.
 As a user, I can delete meals from my meal history if necessary.